 Besides replacing and supplementing additional currencies and upending state-methods of control over the economy, cryptocurrencies will also reinvent capitalism by changing the nature of long-term investments.
 For most people, the largest investment decision they ever make is the buying of a home.
 Such investments will be rendered more interesting thanks to the introduction of cryptocurrencies, which can be exchange in lieu of money for a home.
 Already, a single-family home has been sold in Texas via the service BitPay, which translates cryptocurrencies like Bitcoin into American dollars.

 Elsewhere, long-term investments will also be put to the test by enduring cryptocurrency exchanges.
 Rather than just investing in stocks and bonds, your future retirement or investment portfolio may also include some coin wallets.
-Cryptocurrencies themselves will only play a minor role in the reinvention of capitalism, however, whereas most of the real work will be done by the underlying blockchain technology that powers such as
+Cryptocurrencies themselves will only play a minor role in the reinvention of capitalism, however, whereas most of the real work will be done by the underlying blockchain technology that powers such as digital tokens.

 Blockchain Is Changing Cryptography